dragon-dune/dragon-dune/README.md

 Details & Links
 ---------------

-The game is version 1.4.
+The game is the revised edition (version 1.4).

 This game is licensed Creative Commons Share-Alike 4.0, by Vincent von Guard.